squid-cache/squid-cache.github.io/SquidFaq/InstallingSquid.rst

 == How big of a system do I need to run Squid? ==

 There are no hard-and-fast rules.
-The most important resource for Squid is physical memory.
+The most important resource for Squid is physical memory, so put as much in your Squid box as you can.
 Your processor does not need to be ultra-fast.
 We recommend buying whatever is economical at the time.

 Your disk system will be the major bottleneck, so fast disks are important for high-volume caches.
 SCSI disks generally perform better than ATA, if you can afford them.
+Serial ATA (SATA) performs somewhere between the two.
 Your system disk, and logfile disk can probably be IDE without losing any cache performance.

 The ratio of memory-to-disk can be important.
 We recommend that you have at least 32 MB of RAM for each GB of disk space that you